This Instant Pot Butternut Squash Soup Recipe is perfect for a chilly fall or winter evening when you’re craving a warming, savory soup.

 3. Add the Broth and Pressurize

-Add the broth and give it all a big stir, making sure to get the browned bits up off the bottom of the pan.
+Add the broth and the garlic and give it all a big stir, making sure to get the browned bits up off the bottom of the pan.
 Then turn off the Saute mode.

 Close the lid of the Instant Pot and make sure the valve is set to pressurize.
 Press the Pressure Cook button and set it for 8 minutes.